PasinduS99/Predict-progression-outcome/README.md

 <img width="848" alt="Screenshot 2021-07-25 at 14 48 47" src="https://user-images.githubusercontent.com/57299708/127170542-576ac693-0f3d-4d93-9abb-130b2269997c.png">

-Part 3 - Vertical Histogram (optional extension)
+Part 3 - Vertical Histogram

 Extend your program to add an additional histogram that displays vertically so the stars in a category should go downwards and not across the screen.